Latheuni/Hierarchical_reject/docs/Preprocessing.rst

 .. automodule:: Preprocessing.Preprocessing_Flyatlas
+    :members: Preprocessing_Flyatlas_body

+.. automodule:: Preprocessing.Preprocessing_Flyatlas
-    :members: Preprocessing_Flyatlas_body, Preprocessing_Flyatlas_head
+    :members: Preprocessing_Flyatlas_head

 Small note: I disabled the rpy2 imports in the Preprocessing_Flyatlas file because of readthedocs inability to handle R dependencies.
-These should be uncommented when running the functions!
+These should be uncommented when running the functions!b: